Crown-Commercial-Service/ccs-contract-map/README.md

 the columns are labelled as `Description` and `Category`.
 Please name the csv file `AI Category Mapping - Category Desc Examples_new.csv`
 5. to run experiment you can run on your IDE the file `experiment_mapping.py` which will output a csv called `AI_results.csv`

+### From a jupyter notebook

+1. Install the environment as a jupyter kernel by running `poetry run python -m ipykernel install --user --name="ccs-contract-map"`
+2. Launch a jupyter lab session by running `poetry run jupyter lab`
+3. In the jupyter lab landing page that launches in your browser, select the kernel `ccs-contract-map`
+4. Open the notebook `prompt_engineering_experiment.ipynb`

+**Note:** if your browser doesn't automatically load the jupyter lab landing page, you may need to follow the link that is displayed in the terminal instead